Hunter Biden tax probe examining Chinese business dealings

 The transition team said in a statement: “President-elect Biden is deeply proud of his son, who has fought through difficult challenges, including the vicious personal attacks of recent months, only to emerge stronger."

-The probe could also add to the scrutiny of Biden’s handling of China.
-Trump took a tough line on China during the campaign as he tried to deflect blame for the coronavirus and accused Biden of being weak.
-Biden has rejected this, saying that unlike Trump, he would rebuild global coalitions to check China’s power.
+It could also add weight to Trump’s broad accusations that Biden was weak on China.
+Trump took a tough line on China during the campaign as he tried to deflect blame for the coronavirus.
+Biden has rejected the characterization that he was weak and said, that unlike Trump, he would rebuild global coalitions to check China’s power.

+A New Yorker profile on Hunter Biden last year detailed some of his business work in China, including how he accompanied his father on a 2013 trip to Beijing, where he met with a business associate.
+He also acknowledged having received a diamond from a Chinese energy tycoon involved in liquified natural gas projects.
+He downplayed the idea that the gift could have been intended to affect his father's policy.
+He told the magazine that he gave the diamond to an associate.

+“What would they be bribing me for?
+My dad wasn’t in office," he said.

-Biden’s younger son has been caught up in controversies before.
-While his father was vice president, Hunter joined the Naval Reserve only to be discharged after testing positive for cocaine in his system, later revealing a yearslong struggle with addiction.
+Hunter Biden has been caught up in controversies before.
+While his father was vice president, Hunter joined the Naval Reserve and was discharged after testing positive for cocaine in his system, later revealing a yearslong struggle with addiction.

 He also joined the board of Ukrainian energy company Burisma in 2014, sparking concerns about the perceptions of a conflict of interest given the elder Biden was deeply involved in U.S. policy toward Ukraine.
-A Republican-led Senate investigation did not identify any policies that were directly affected by Hunter Biden’s work.
+An investigation by the Republican-led Senate did not identify any policies that were directly affected by Hunter Biden’s work.

 In the weeks before the election, Trump supporters used the existence of a laptop they said was connected to Hunter Biden — and the emergence of someone who maintains he had business discussions with him — to raise questions about Joe Biden’s knowledge of his son’s activities in Ukraine and China.
 The president-elect has said he did not discuss his son’s international business dealings with him and has denied having ever taken money from a foreign country.